Astute-class submarine: Construction, cost overruns and delays

 In November 2009, a House of Commons Defence Select Committee found that delays due to technical and programme issues brought the Astute class to a position of being 57 months late and 53 per cent (or £1.35 billion) over-budget, with a forecast cost of £3.9 billion for the first three boats.
-Boat 4 or HMS Audacious handover was delayed from 2019 to 2021 due to "emergent technical issues".
-In February 2020, James Heappey, parliamentary under secretary of state for defence, confirmed that the in-service date for the final SSN, HMS Agincourt, had slipped to 2026.
+The handover of boat 4, HMS Audacious, was delayed from 2019 to 2021 due to "emergent technical issues".
+In February 2020, James Heappey, parliamentary under secretary of state for defence, confirmed that the in-service date for the final SSN, HMS Achilles, had slipped to 2026.
+It was later reported that this had in fact been pushed back into 2028 or early 2029.

-In 2023, as part of the joint planning within the AUKUS defence group, it was indicated that, from 2027, one Astute-class submarine would forward operate on rotation from HMAS Stirling in Western Australia.
+As part of the AUKUS partnership from "as early as" 2027, one Astute-class submarine and up to 4 United States submarines will forward operate on rotation from HMAS Stirling in Western Australia.
+This UK and US presence is known as Submarine Rotational Force - West.

 Programme cost summary

 Replacement

 In September 2021, the Ministry of Defence announced a £170 million investment into design work for the successor to the Astute-class.
-This funding included two £85 million contracts which were awarded to BAE Systems and Rolls-Royce.
+This funding included two £85 million contracts, which were awarded to BAE Systems and Rolls-Royce.
 In March 2023, it was announced that the submarine would be a joint project between the United Kingdom, Australia and the United States and would start to replace the Astute-class in the Royal Navy in the late 2030s.